boxyhq/website/docs/directory-sync/events.md

 SAML Jackson uses webhooks to notify your application any time changes are made to directory users and groups.

+## Webhook Events

 We'll notify you of the following 8 events.
+Each event will be sent to the webhook URL you've configured in the Directory Sync app.

 <details>
   <summary>user.created - New user has been assigned to the app.</summary>